 How Much Do Uber Drivers Make?

-Chances are you have seen ads for Uber claiming that drivers can make up to $25/hour or something like that.
+Chances are you have seen ads for Uber claiming that drivers can make up to $25 an hour or something like that.
 These ads have obviously worked.

 Over the last few years, a huge influx of people decided to become a rideshare driver for Uber.
-No joke, between 2010 and 2014, the number of drivers grew by about 69%.
+No joke, between 2010 and 2014, the number of drivers grew by about 69 percent.

 But how much do Uber drivers really make?

 In general, the answer to this question depends on the time of day, location, and weather.
 Factoring in all of this information, we have generated an average wage for the entire rideshare industry.
 As you may know first hand, drivers usually earn far less than expected.